davrandom/idhoa/README.md

 It is made of a collection of python scripts with different purposes:
--- init_files/ - (folder) contains some examples for configuration files -- constants.py - parses the initialization files
+-- init_files/ - (folder) contains some examples for configuration files -- auxiliary.py - contains all the auxiliary functions used by the other python scripts (e.g. included functionality: parse the initialization files)
--- auxiliary.py - contains all the auxiliary functions used by the other python scripts -- functions.py - contains all the functions for building the objective function -- plotting.py - contains only the plotting functions -- main.py - is the main program that uses constants read by constants.py from example.ini and calls functions from functions.py and plotting.py
+-- functions.py - contains all the functions for building the objective function -- plotting.py - contains only the plotting functions -- main.py - is the main program that uses constants read by constants.py from example.ini and calls functions from functions.py and plotting.py